sowmyadsl/volunteer_tracker/README.md

 * User can add, delete and update volunteers.
 * On the same page, User can navigate through a drop down list of projects and assign each project to volunteers.

-In PSQL:
+### Installation
+* Create a SQL Database for this project: Run 'psql' in your terminal and then create the following databases and tables by doing the commmands below:

-CREATE DATABASE volunteer_tracker;
+Guest=# CREATE DATABASE volunteer_tracker;

+Guest=# \c volunteer_tracker;

-CREATE TABLE "volunteer" ("id"  SERIAL ,"first_name" VARCHAR ,"last_name" VARCHAR ,"joining_date" DATE ,"leaving_date" DATE ,"assigned_project_id" INTEGER ,PRIMARY KEY ("id"));
+volunteer_tracker=# CREATE TABLE "volunteer" ("id"  SERIAL ,"first_name" VARCHAR ,"last_name" VARCHAR ,"joining_date" DATE ,"leaving_date" DATE ,"assigned_project_id" INTEGER ,PRIMARY KEY ("id"));

-CREATE TABLE "project" ("id"  SERIAL ,"project_name" VARCHAR ,"begin_date" DATE, "end_date" DATE ,PRIMARY KEY ("id"));
+volunteer_tracker=# CREATE TABLE "project" ("id"  SERIAL ,"project_name" VARCHAR ,"begin_date" DATE, "end_date" DATE ,PRIMARY KEY ("id"));

-### Installing
+volunteer_tracker=# CREATE DATABASE volunteer_tracker_test WITH TEMPLATE volunteer_tracker;

-Installation is quick and easy!
-First you can open this link  to see the webpage in action live online.
-Or you can clone this repository to your machine, navigate to the file path in your terminal, and run 'app.rb' by typing '$ruby app.rb'.
+* You can clone this repository to your machine, navigate to the file path in your terminal, and run 'app.rb' by typing '$ruby app.rb'.
 If you chose to clone the repository, after you run 'app.rb' you will need to copy the localhost path into your web browswer.
-The standard localhost for Sinatra is port 4567
+The standard localhost for Sinatra is port 4567.

 ## Built With